initeshkaushik/about-mw/README.md

 ###

-<p align="left">Working as a Digital Marketing Executive and as SEOI also design my social media posts, blog posts by myself .
-So I have good knowledge for below designing tools.</p>
+<h3><p align="left">Working as a Digital Marketing Executive and as SEO also design my social media posts, blog posts by myself .
+So I have good knowledge for below designing tools.</p> </h3>

 ###